 #10 Galerie Colbert

 In constant rivalry and competition with nearby Galerie Vivienne since its construction in 1826, Galerie Colbert ended up being rather less successful than its down-the-same-street counterpart.
-Today, there are no stores within this covered arcade.
+Today, there are no stores within this covered arcade, meaning that it’s one of the lesser-known of the Paris covered passages.
 Instead, you can expect to find l’Institut National d’Histoire de l’Art and L’Institut National du Patrimoine and lots of Neo-Classical architecture.

 #11 Galerie de la Madeleine